-- Continued to work with the State's Interagency Council on Homelessness to implement, Heading Home Together, the Statewide Plan to Prevent and End Homelessness, with particular emphasis on people living outside and ending veteran's homelessness. - Through the Olmstead Subcabinet and the Olmstead Implementation Office, guided the implementation of the State's Olmstead Plan that seeks to increase opportunities for individuals with disabilities to live and work in integrated settings. - Made strides to further our investments in support of manufactured home communities, especially as it relates to financing infrastructure improvements.
+- Dramatically expanding our work with the State's Interagency Council on Homelessness to address the immediate housing needs of those living outside without shelter, as well as implementing a variety of strategies to curb the growing public health crisis of homelessness. - Continuing, through the Olmstead Subcabinet and the Olmstead Implementation Office, to guide the implementation of the State's Olmstead Plan that seeks to increase opportunities for individuals with disabilities to live and work in integrated settings. - Convening difficult conversations about the role of systemic racism in perpetuating housing injustice and attending to inclusion and diversity in all work Minnesota Housing undertakes.